 We’ve got off on the wrong foot with the government’s social media ban for Under 16s.
 Let’s add some positivity to the negativity of a ban.

-Wind, solar and energy from pumped hydro can deliver baseload power years ahead of nuclear
+Wind, solar and pumped hydro stored energy can deliver baseload power years ahead of nuclear

 Baseload power can be delivered by wind, solar, and hydropower from stored renewable energy without any need for a nuclear solution.